embedly/embedly-docs/endpoints/1/oembed.rst

     This is a playable video.

 ``rich``
-    This is rich HTML, which may contain images and videos.
+    This is rich HTML that may contain images and videos.

 ``link``
     This is a general embed that may not contain HTML.